I Make Audio Recording Easy for Everyone

 I’ve always had a knack for taking a hard topic and breaking it down to make it easy to understand.
 I think the audio recording world is NEEDLESSLY hard to understand.
 Overly-technical terms are used to describe something super easy.
 Some of that is leftover jargon from pre-computer days of tape recorders and other bits of hardware.
 I get that.
 But anyone who was not around during those days will be confused for no reason.
 So my goal is to translate the stupidly confusing terms and concepts into “normal-people language.”

-I Teach ONLY What You Need To Know
+I Only Teach What You Need to Know

 The audio recording and editing world is huge!
 There are tons of rabbit holes you could get lost in.
 And they are deep.
 I am not trying to turn you into an audio “engineer.” the amount of stuff you ACTUALLY need to know in order to record, edit and produce your own audio is a tiny fraction of audio engineers need to know.
 So I only teach the stuff you need to know.